ChristophP/react-model-view-update/README.md

 A React microframework for pure state management and managed side effects.
 Inspired by the [Elm architecture](https://guide.elm-lang.org/architecture/), no Redux needed.
 No dependencies other than React itself.

-This is currently a work in progress!
+**This is currently a work in progress!
+But coming along nicely.**

+- all-in-one: State management and effect handling out of the box.
+- no redux libraries needed: No redux libraries needed.
+- zero dependencies: Has no dependencies other than React itself.
+- lighweight: The implementation is in a single file and has less than 100 lines of code.

 ## Why?